juzu/juzu/README.md

 # Juzu

 Juzu Web is a web framework matching portlet MVC.
-Version 0.3 is [available](https://github.com/downloads/juzu/juzu/juzu-0.3.zip) and at the moment contains the sample booking application that works on GateIn and Liferay.
-At the moment there is no formal documentation, yet the sample application is good enough to discover how to use Juzu and can be used as a bootstrap to create applications.
+Version 0.4.1 is [available](https://github.com/downloads/juzu/juzu/juzu-distrib-0.4.1.zip) it contains

+- a tutorial (example and doc)
+- the booking application example

 # Status